efflore/ui-element/README.md

 `UIElement` uses no Virtual DOM and doesn't do any dirty-checking or DOM diffing.
 Consider these approaches by JavaScript frameworks as technical debt, not needed anymore.

-A warning: `UIElement` is so fast because it does only the bare minimum.
+⚠️ **Caution**: `UIElement` is so fast because it does only the bare minimum.
 We don't care about memoization and don't guard against possible glitches introduced by side-effects in computed signals.
 It's your responsability to ensure your computed signals and effect callbacks are pure in the sense, that they always produce the same results, no matter how often they are called.
 It is also up to you to cache the result of expensive function calls before or after you pass it through the reactive signals chain.

 ## Getting Started